 That means that the post is made ‘Public’ which means everyone can see it and read it.

 Now you’ve not only told your friends what you think you’ve told the entire world of Facebook.

 Job Loss Because Of Social Media Rants

 Should Rick have been fired?

-Listen, I’m not your boss, Human Resources, the union or anyone that works in employment law or even human rights etc… so if you don’t know the answer, talk to one of them first.
+Listen, I’m not your boss, Human Resources, the union or anyone that works in employment law or even human rights, etc… so if you don’t know the answer, talk to someone first.

 Remember: You always represent the company you work for especially if your employment contract says so.

 If you don’t want to be the next person out of a job and splattered all over social media learn how to keep your mouth shut if you can’t say anything nice at all.